Valiantsin2021/AT_JS_HT2_Valiantsin_Lutchanka/Readme.md

-# JS automation tests using Postman and Cypress
+# JS automation API tests using Postman and Cypress

-## This repository purpose is to perform API positive and negative test automation of DropBox upload and delete file features https://www.dropbox.com/
+## This repository purpose is to perform API positive and negative test automation of DropBox upload, check metadata and delete file features https://www.dropbox.com/

+The Dropbox account under the test is created for the testing purposes only and is not a private or personal.
+Authorization credentials provided in tests are for learning purposes only and to provide the possibility to check the automation task accomplishment.

+## Technology used

+- Postman (Newman)
+- Cypress

-## The test suites purpose is to perform the following assertions:
+## The test suites purpose is to perform the following scenarios:

-##### 1. Retrieve the OAuth 2.0 token for authorizing API requests
+##### 1. Retrieve the OAuth 2.0 token for authorizing API requests and check user and app authorization
-##### 2. Upload the test text file (text.txt) on the Dropbox and check it is uploaded successfully
+##### 2. Upload the test text file (text.txt) on the Dropbox and check if it is uploaded successfully
-##### 3. Check the uploaded file Metadata is correct
+##### 3. Check if the uploaded file Metadata is correct
-##### 4. Delete the uploaded file (text.txt) and check it is deleted successfully
+##### 4. Delete the uploaded file (text.txt) and check if it is deleted successfully
 ##### 5. Perform negative tests for upload, search and delete requests with assertions on wrong endpoints and wrong body/headers data

 ## Job done: